 - Needlenose pliers

-- Cut wire to desired length and straighten out as best as you can.
+- Cut the wire to the desired length and straighten it out as best as you can.

 - Set your one end on your piece of cardboard and draw a triangle to surround it.